proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/modifying-a-multisig-account.md

 2. Wrap the modify multisig account transaction under an aggregate transaction, attaching multisig public key as the signer.

 An aggregate transaction is complete if, before announcing it to the network, all required cosignatories have signed it.
-If valid, it will be included in a block.
+If it is valid, it will be included in a block.

 As only one cosignature is required (1-of-2), Alice can sign the transaction and announce it to the network.